General Purpose Input Output

 and this means that the following two statements are equivalent as well

 Changing the logic level of output pins

 The simplest use case of the PAL Driver is the LED toggling we have already seen in previous articles.
-When an I/O is configured as output is possible to switch on (and off) a LED just changing the logic level of the pin.
+When an I/O is configured as an output is possible to switch on (and off) a LED just changing the logic level of the pin.

 This last couple of functions is a little bit different because they receive an extra parameter

-Similarly it is possible to act on the whole port through the functions
+Similarly, it is possible to act on the whole port through the functions

 Just note that here bits is a 16-bit unsigned representing the status of each pin.
 So as example